 And can they afford to pay?
 And then on the other side of the page, you want to write down all of the different groups of people who you are interested in working with, and then you narrow it down to, you need to go across and make sure that there’s a green tick in each of the columns, right?

 And this is how you bring it down.
 This is how you bring it down.
 If there’s a red cross in any of them, then it’s no Bueno.
 You don’t go with them.
 If you’re down to two, so let’s just say you’re down to, you know, whether you work with knitters or you work with people who are in the cross stitch and both of them have green ticks.

 Then what can you do to choose between those two niches?
 I say flip a coin, heads is knitters, tails is cross stitch.
 Throw it in the air when it’s in the air, the one that you want to land on, want it to land on.
 That’s the one that you go with.

 That’s the one that you got, you got excited about that you wanted to go for that one.
-So this is my little exercise to walk you through how to narrow down on your niche.
+This is my little exercise to walk you through how to narrow down on your niche.

-So super, super easy exercise, but incredibly powerful.
-So I hope that you enjoyed the exercise on how to find your niche.
+Super, super easy exercise, but incredibly powerful.
+I hope that you enjoyed the exercise on how to find your niche.
 Super, super powerful one.
 Don’t underestimate these questions.

 And you’re asking yourself, what questions can I solve?
 Do I like them?
 Are you actually going to enjoy working with them?
 Can I get them results?
 Right?
-So you’ve either been able to get results for yourself, or you’ve been able to get results for clients like them.
+You’ve either been able to get results for yourself, or you’ve been able to get results for clients like them.